A lust for everlasting life resulted in the massive Qin Shi Huang tomb.

-About a mile away from the tomb, a hallmark discovery occurred when local villagers of the Lintong county embarked upon digging a well in March of 1974.
+About a mile east of the tomb, a hallmark discovery occurred when local villagers of the Lintong county embarked upon digging a well in March of 1974.
 Approximately six feet below ground, the villagers unearthed terracotta fragments and bricks.

 At the center of the enormous necropolis lies a pyramid mound that was once 350 feet high.
 Workers constructed the mound by packing dirt into the shape of a pyramid, shown below.
-Archaeologists believe there is an underground palace below the mound that is surrounded by walls that are about 4 meters high.
+Archaeologists believe there is an underground palace below the mound surrounded by walls that are about 4 meters high.
 The Qin Shi Huang tomb lies at the center of the mound, indicated with the bright white spot.
-However, experts are uncertain exactly how deep the tomb chamber is, although they estimate between 20-50 meters.
+However, experts are uncertain exactly how deep the tomb chamber is.
+Estimates place it between 20-50 meters below the surface.
 The chamber itself is still undisturbed.

 Historical Records by Sima Qian is the first written documentation about the first emperor’s tomb:

 The site includes three streams, and his coffin is encased in a bronze sarcophagus.
 The floor of the central burial chamber floats on rivers, lakes and seas of mercury…The vaulted ceiling is inlayed with pearls and gems to emulate the sun, moon and principle stars of the constellations in the night sky.
 Whale oil lamps are brightly lit for an everlasting effect of illustriousness.